Last Updated on April 3, 2023 by Matt

 User experience and ride smoothness

 The scooter is well-designed, well-engineered, and most importantly, well-executed, and that’s the biggest reason why it provides shake-free rides, with almost no sound coming from it, and very little wobbling or vibration.
-Even some small or medium bumps in the road are hardly felt at times, and that’s despite the fact that the scooter has no suspension outside the one provided by the air-filled tires.
+Even some small or medium bumps in the road were hardly felt, and that’s despite the fact that the scooter has no suspension outside the one provided by the air-filled tires.

 Design, look and feel